samskivert/mashups/ziggurat/README.md

   * Chaperone an NPC unit from one end of the board to the other.
 Naturally the unit is relatively weak and must be protected from harm.

+### Other random bits

+  * Healing spots: sprinkle a few spots on the board which heal units some amount (maybe some 50%, some 100%).
+This may be simpler than trying to introduce healing units into the mix.

+  * "Missiles" ala Advance War: spaces which contain one-shot long range area of effect shit blower uppers.

+  * Flavor spots: spots that rotate your unit to the next flavor (`\` to `/`, `/` to '|`, etc.).

+  * Egg spots: spots that hatch you a new unit if you park a unit on them (for N turns?).